MuskanKhandelwal/GenAI-Query-Assistant/README.md

 # GenAI-Query-Assistant

 ## Overview
-PineconeLlama-Research-Assistant is an advanced AI research project that combines the power of Cohere embeddings, Pinecone vector store, and the Llama language model to analyze and understand research paper effectively.
+GenAI-Query-Assistant combines the power of Cohere embeddings, Pinecone vector store, and the Llama language model to analyze and understand research paper effectively.
 This project aims to leverage state-of-the-art AI technologies to provide deep insights and long-term memory capabilities for processing and querying research documents.

 ## Table of Contents
 - [Project Description](#project-description)